BiquanBie/BiquanBie.github.io/_pages/about.md

 **Trustworthy Legal Reasoning Agent** (*Internal Testing*):

-A collaborative project with CUPL focused on developing a deployable multi-agent framework for explainable and reliable legal reasoning.
+A collaborative project with CUPL focused on developing a deployable multi-agent framework for **explainable and reliable legal reasoning**.

 **2025**

 **Research on Anchoring Effects in Large Language Models** (*Forthcoming on arXiv*):

-A collaborative study with the HKUST(GZ) investigating anchoring biases in LLMs.
+A collaborative study with the HKUST(GZ) investigating human-compatible **anchoring effect** in LLMs both internally and externally .

 **Multi-Agent Framework for Automated Construction of Domain-Specific Large Language Models** (*Forthcoming on arXiv*):

-A joint effort with DLUT to develop an end-to-end multi-agent system for building specialized LLMs.
+A joint effort with DLUT to develop an end-to-end multi-agent system for building specialized LLMs, automating **data synthesis**, **model training**, **downstream application building**.

 Long-term Research Goals:
 ======